Moshassuck Valley Railroad: Operations

 The Moshassuck Valley Railroad began with one locomotive, the Moshassuck.
 This locomotive was later supplemented by a second, the Lorraine.
 In 1889, the company ordered a new, more powerful locomotive from the Rhode Island Locomotive Works to replace the Moshassuck, which was no longer sufficient to handle growing freight traffic.

 Though freight service was always the primary purpose of the Moshassuck Valley Railroad, the company also provided passenger service between Saylesville and the New Haven Railroad's Woodlawn depot (the New Haven was the lessor of both the Providence & Worcester and the Boston & Providence).
 A self-propelled steam dummy with passenger accommodations made up to 13 round trips per day on the line, which included three full stations and a further five flag stops.
 The Boston Globe wrote in 1903 that "There is no combination car and locomotive like the one on the Moshassuck in use in any part of this country, it is believed by the operators of this one."
 Passenger service continued until 1921, when it was ended following increased competition from streetcars.

 In 1960, the Saylesville mill shut down.
 Despite this, other local industries continued to rely on the railroad, and it continued operating.
-By 1969, the Moshassuck Valley Railroad employed five people.
+By this point, the railroad had converted to diesel locomotives, rostering a GE 44-ton switcher as its main locomotive.
+One of the primary commodities shipped by the railroad was horse manure produced by nearby Narragansett Park By 1969, the Moshassuck Valley Railroad employed five people.

 Expansion attempt

 In the early 1900s, the Moshassuck Valley Railroad launched an attempt to extend its line from Woodlawn to the Seekonk River, enabling the company to exchange cargo with ships and directly compete with the New Haven.
 An amendment to the company's charter allowing the extension was approved by the Rhode Island General Assembly on April 7, 1904.
 The charter amendment required the Moshassuck to determine and acquire a right-of-way for the extension within two years, and additionally required the extension to be an electrified railroad.
 In April 1906, the company formally filed notice that it had obtained a right-of-way and would begin construction.

 Construction of the extension did not proceed smoothly, as the New Haven Railroad objected to the route passing through land it owned at Woodlawn, asserting the land was needed for future use as part of an expansion of Northup Avenue Yard.
-The Moshassuck Valley Railroad abandoned its plans to build the extension in December 1913, with newspapers speculating that this was either because the company believed an extension of the Grand Trunk Railway would allow another connection to the river, or because the company was confident in its ability to maintain good relations with the New Haven Railroad.
+The New Haven stated it had no objections to the expansion in principle, and would be satisfied if the extension crossed over the area of the yard on a bridge, which would need to be 200 to 300 feet in length.
+The Moshassuck Valley Railroad abandoned its plans to build the extension in December 1913, with newspapers speculating that this was either because the company believed the Southern New England Railway (then under construction) would allow another connection to the river, or because the company was confident in its ability to maintain good relations with the New Haven Railroad.